 Finally, buy now, pay later platforms conduct few formal credit checks.
 Banks and traditional creditors typically run in-depth checks on customers before granting them credit.
 BNPL providers instead rely on algorithms and scoring engines to perform credit checks.
 If the algorithms aren’t perfectly tuned to the tactics fraudsters are using, it can open the door to increased fraud risk.

 Say that as a BNPL provider, your company is facing networks of fraudsters acquiring loans through synthetic identities and then not paying them back.
 You have a risk scoring engine that can score and reject applications, but you’re not sure of the efficiency of the rules.
-Using a graph analytics tool like Linkurious Enterprise, you can look for communities of credit requests through personally identifiable information (PII) and digital footprints.
+Using a graph-native investigation tool like Linkurious Enterprise, you can look for communities of credit requests through personally identifiable information (PII) and digital footprints.

 By visualizing rejected credit requests and their direct and indirect connections, you can quickly identify fraudsters that may have duped the risk scoring engine.
 And that information can then be fed back into the scoring engine to strengthen anti-fraud defenses.